OlivierSamin1/AI4Devs-Final-Project/exploratory_phase/personal_database_assistant_prd.md

 2. **Health Symptoms Data Retrieval**
    - Chatbot capable of understanding queries about health symptoms
-   - Connection to database to retrieve relevant health data
+   - Secure connection to existing database on Raspberry Pi 3B to retrieve relevant health data
    - Simple response formatting for readability

 3. **Backend Implementation**
    - Basic Django REST API without authentication
-   - Single endpoint for chatbot queries
+   - Secure API bridge to communicate with Raspberry Pi 3B database
-   - Simple integration with PostgreSQL database
+   - Simple integration with PostgreSQL database on Raspberry Pi 3B

 4. **Infrastructure**
-   - Minimal Docker container setup (Frontend, Backend, Database)
+   - Minimal Docker container setup (Frontend, Backend, API Bridge on Raspberry Pi 4)
-   - Basic network configuration
+   - Secure network configuration between Raspberry Pi 4 and 3B
    - Simple deployment process

 #### MVP Non-Features
 - No authentication or authorization
-- No data privacy vault
+- No data privacy vault (though connection to database will be secure)
 - No document processing
 - No email integration
 - No financial data visualization
-- No complex security measures (beyond basic HTTPS)
+- No complex security measures (beyond basic HTTPS and secure database connection)

 #### MVP Acceptance Criteria
 - Chatbot can understand and respond to basic health symptoms queries
-- System can retrieve relevant health data from the database
+- System can securely retrieve relevant health data from the Raspberry Pi 3B database
 - Frontend is accessible from the internet
 - Interface is usable on desktop and mobile browsers
 - Basic Docker containerization is implemented
+- Secure communication between Raspberry Pi 4 and 3B is established

 ### 14.2 Incremental Feature Layers